5G-MAG/rt-mbs-examples/mbs-docker-setup/README.md

 ### Running MBS User Services (low-level MBS functionality plus MBSF and MBSTF)

-An alternative reference deployment (`internal`) adds the MBSF and MBSTF on top of the same low-level 5G Core, gNB and UE, to exercise the MBS User Service layer (Nmb10/xMB) instead of driving the low-level session directly.
+This alternative reference deployment adds the MBSF and MBSTF on top of the same low-level 5G Core, gNB and UE, to exercise the MBS User Service layer (Nmb10/xMB) instead of driving the low-level session directly.

 #### To start and stop MBS User Services